John Henry (folklore): Radio

-Destination Freedom, a 1950's American old time radio series, featured John Henry in a July 1949 episode.
+Destination Freedom, a 1950s American old time radio series written by Richard Durham, featured John Henry in a July 1949 episode.

 Music

 The story of John Henry is traditionally told through two types of songs: ballads, commonly called "The Ballad of John Henry", and "hammer songs" (a type of work song), each with wide-ranging and varying lyrics.
 Some songs, and some early folk historian research, conflate the songs about John Henry with those of John Hardy, a West Virginian outlaw.
 Ballads about John Henry's life typically contain four major components: a premonition by John Henry as a child that steel-driving would lead to his death, the lead-up to and the results of the legendary race against the steam hammer, Henry's death and burial, and the reaction of his wife.

 The well-known narrative ballad of "John Henry" is usually sung in an upbeat tempo.
 Hammer songs associated with the "John Henry" ballad, however, are not.
 Sung more slowly and deliberately, often with a pulsating beat suggestive of swinging the hammer, these songs usually contain the lines "This old hammer killed John Henry / but it won't kill me."
 Nelson explains that: